 Jessica Scorpio is one of the founders of Getaround.
 She says people who car-share don’t think of their cars as their babies; they just see them as tools.
 So they’re not overly attached.

-Jessica Scorpio It takes a certain kind of open-minded person to decide they want to share their car.
+Jessica Scorpio It takes a certain type of open-minded person to decide they want to share their car.

 We’re not talking cheap clunkers here.
 You can rent anything from late ’90s sedans to a brand-new Tesla Roadster.
 The idea is for car owners to make money.
 That Tesla will run you $50 an hour.